huy/dict_parser/py-projects/dict_parser/docs/README.txt

 * if word in the dictionary is defined more than once then the later definition will overwrite the earlier
-* if the dictionary has cycle meaning e.g. word_a is defined using word_b which in turn is defined using word_a then the program will report such cycle
+* if the dictionary has a cycle meaning e.g. word_a is defined using word_b which in turn is defined using word_a then the program will report such cycle